jzebker/World_Weather_Analysis/README.md

 ***Notes***:

-• uses CitiPy to find the city nearest each set of coordinates in an array of 2,000 randomly generated latitudes and longitudes
+• uses CitiPy to find the closest city to each set of coordinates in an array of 2,000 randomly generated latitudes and longitudes

 • retrieves data with OpenWeatherMap API (http://api.openweathermap.org)